kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 1. `vsphere-vm-memory-update`: The extension uses vSphere APIs to hot-add memory to VMs if "Memory Hot Add" is enabled or through a power cycle.
 2. `kcp-version-upgrade`: Updates the kubernetes version of KCP machines by using an agent that first updates the kubernetes related packages (`kubeadm`, `kubectl`, etc.) and then runs the `kubeadm upgrade` command.
 The In-place Update extension communicates with this agent, sending instructions with the kubernetes version a machine needs to be updated to.

+> Please note that exact Spec of messages will be defined during implementation; current examples are only meant to explain the flow.

 #### KCP kubernetes version update